HannahIgboke/Pizza-runner-Business-analysis/README.md

 ## Data wrangling

+There are three processes in Data Wrangling: collection, exploratory data analysis, and cleaning.
+These steps are implored to make our data fit for analysis.

 ### Data collection and database creation
 Owing to the fact that Danny had a few years of experience as a data scientist he knew that data collection was going to be critical for his business’ growth.
 He has provided a subset the Pizza runner data for the purpose of this analysis.
 I used MySQL Workbench to create a [database](SQL_files/Database_creation.sql) for Pizza runner and to carry out intensive analysis.
 Below is the Entity Relationship Diagram (ERD) showing the relationships between the tables in the database called pizza_runner.